xunit/xunit/site/docs/getting-started/v3/migration.md

 The `xunit.abstractions` package in v2 was used to communicate across the Application Domain between unit tests and unit test runners.
 Now that the runner lives in the same process with your unit test project, this abstraction layer is no longer necessary.

 There are several abstraction interfaces that were previously in the `Xunit.Abstractions` namespace that have been moved to new namespaces.
-Because `xunit.v3.runner.utility` still needs to link against `xunit.abstractions` to be able to run v2 tests, these types all needed to move into new namespace to prevent collisions with the v2 types.
+Because `xunit.v3.runner.utility` still needs to link against `xunit.abstractions` to be able to run v2 tests, these types all needed to move into new namespaces to prevent naming collisions with the v2 types.

 The follow types have been moved to `Xunit` (in `xunit.v3.core`):